Your Page Title

 The origin of the Sciatic Nerve and the surrounding joints and muscles

-The sciatic nerve, the longest and widest nerve in the human body, is located in the lower spine, supplying the lower back and legs.
+The sciatic nerve, the longest and widest nerve in the human body, is located in the lower spine, supplying the lower back, legs and foot.
 Injury, surgery, and conditions like Type 1 Diabetes can adversely impact the sciatic nerve.

 Various conditions, including spinal stenosis (narrowing of the spine) and spondylolisthesis (displacement of a neck or lower back bone), can cause sciatica flare-ups.